COMP2113-game/Tic-tac-toe/README.md

 * A dynamic char array is used to store the empty position in the function Game::randomMove() for the robot to make the random move in the easy level.
 The dynamic array is deleted after the robot has made a choice among the empty positions.

+* Two dynamic int arrays are used to store the player's movements and the robot's movements respectively to check if the game ends (i.e. Player's/Robot's chesspieces connect as a line).
+The arrays are deleted after printing out the winner result.

 #### Program Codes in Multiple Files

 * A chesspiece.h file to store the function declaration of the chesspiece